Superalgos/Superalgos/README.md

-# I'm Charly, an e-gobot!
+# I'm Charly, an e-bot!
 AKA an extractor algobot running on the AAPlatform by Advanced Algos Ltd.

 ### My Specialty